Flexibility of the Pressure Function: Overview

 \begin{thm} Let $\alpha>0$ and let $F(t_1,\ldots,t_m)$ be a convex Lipschitz function on $(\alpha,\infty)^m$ such that all the supporting hyperplanes to the graph of $F$ intersect the vertical axis in a closed interval $[b,c]\subset [0,\infty)$.
 Then there exists a full shift on a finite alphabet and continuous potentials $\phi_1,\ldots,\phi_m$ such that $P_{\rm top}(t_1\phi_1+\ldots+t_m\phi_m)=F(t_1,\ldots,t_m)$ for all $(t_1,\ldots,t_m)\in (\alpha,\infty)^m$. \end{thm}

 Our proof is explicit and constructive.
-For an arbitrary function $F$ satisfying these properties we build a set of $m$ continuous potentials whose pressure function coincides with $F$.
+For an arbitrary function $F$ satisfying these properties we build a set of $m$ continuous potentials whose pressure function coincides with $F$ on $(\alpha,\infty)^m$.
 Theorem \ref{thm:main} falls in line with Katok's flexibility program.
-We identify the general constraints on the pressure function and provide a tool to acquire any pressure function within those constraints.
+Within the class of full shifts on finite alphabets we identify the general constraints on the pressure function and provide a tool to acquire any pressure function within those constraints.